Poisoning at a glance

-- Induce vomiting to prevent further absorption of the poison if the cat was exposed within the past two hours.
-This treatment is contraindicated if the cat has ingested a caustic substance, is too sedate or if the cat is predisposed to aspiration pneumonia.
+- Induce emesis (vomiting) with xylazine or apomorphine to prevent further absorption of the poison if the cat was exposed within the past two hours.
+This treatment is contraindicated if the cat has ingested a caustic substance, is too sedate or if the cat is at risk of aspiration pneumonia.

 - Gastric lavage if inducing vomiting is not possible, your vet may choose to pump the stomach instead.
-Your cat will be put under anesthesia and a tube inserted through the esophagus and down to the stomach.
-Fluid is pumped down the tube and into the stomach, which is then removed by gravity.
+Your cat will be put under anesthesia and a tube inserted into the esophagus and down to the stomach.
+Fluid is pumped down the tube and into the stomach, which is then removed by gravity, bringing along the toxins with it.

-- Surgery or endoscopy may be necessary for cats who have ingested caustic substances or solid products such as metals which can not be removed via gastric lavage or vomiting.
+- Surgery or endoscopy for cats who have ingested caustic substances or solid products such as metals which can not be removed via gastric lavage or vomiting.

-- Activated charcoal will be given after gastric decontamination to absorb the remaining poison.
+- Activated charcoal after gastric decontamination to absorb the remaining poison.
 Contraindications include cats who are having seizures or cats who are too sedate, to avoid aspiration.